PSHE, Citizenship and Relationship Education (RSE)

 Furthermore, PSHE, Citizenship and Relationship Education is seen across the curriculum in Science, Computing, PE, Maths, French, Art, RE, History and Geography.
 During our annual Healthy Living week, PE, Science and PSHE are linked focusing on the benefits of healthy body and healthy mind equals happy life.
 E-safety day (February) is an important date in the school calendar where children across school learn how to keep safe when using technology.
 Children learn about money in a real-life situation through collecting money for charity through fundraising.
 Within French, children are shown how to show respect and tolerance for another culture.
 In art, children are able to show self-expression and show individuality and uniqueness.
 The children learn about other cultures and develop empathy for others and their opinions through RE.
 The Harvest assembly, teaches all year groups about stewardship of the world and they learn to love the world they live in.
 Children show their kindness to all through our school’s ‘Kindness Offence’.
 In History, children think about the actions of people in the past looking at the consequences of those actions allowing the children to think about the viewpoints of others.
 During science lessons, children develop their teamwork skills and learn to be respectful of other people’s ideas and opinions when working scientifically.
 Children in Geography are taught how to take responsibility for our world and the impact humans have on the world.
 They learn about the local area and how it could be made a better place for people’s physical and mental health.
 Globally they learn about Fairtrade and how people adapt to their environment through how they live and work.

-For September 2020, discussion of the children’s understanding of the topic before starting the unit will take place with a mind map.
+From September 2020, discussion of the children’s understanding of the topic before starting the unit takes place with a mind map.
 Assessment for learning will be built into lessons to gauge understanding, adapt teaching, promote and maximise learning.
 The strategies might include structured questioning, mini-plenaries between activities, feedback (including self and peer reflections) and feed forwards.
 Further assessment of learning will take place at the end of the unit to measure progress from the starting point using the mind map.
 Learning in PSHE, Citizenship and Relationship Education assessment is important for pupils to have an opportunity to reflect on their learning as the learning relates directly to the individual’s identity- their personal qualities, attitudes, skills, attributes, achievements and influences.
 Displays in classrooms share the children’s achievements; develop children’s independence using questions and vocabulary that they should be using.
 Also, within the classrooms there is a display that allows children to share how they are feeling and how this may affect their behaviour and learning.

 The content of the curriculum builds in developmental progression by revisiting themes year on year, building on and extending prior learning.